AIM-95 Agile: Background

 Early infrared homing missiles had two limitations that made them difficult to use in combat situations.
 The first was that the seeker was relatively insensitive and required large, hot sources to reliably track a target.
 In practice, this meant the engine of the enemy aircraft had to remain visible to the missile through the shot.
 The other was that the seeker had a limited field of view (FOV), meaning it could only see the target if it was in front of the missile.

 These limitations were made clear during the Vietnam War, when early missiles like the AIM-4 Falcon and AIM-9 Sidewinder had success rates on the order of 9 and 14%, respectively.
-Much of this was due to the fact that pilots had been trained to approach using radar or ground-controlled interception, which placed the enemy aircraft somewhere in front of them, but not necessarily flying in the same direction.
+Much of this was because pilots had been trained to approach using radar or ground-controlled interception, which placed the enemy aircraft somewhere in front of them, but not necessarily flying in the same direction.
 In these situations, the seeker might see the target's engine and send the growling signal that indicated lock-on, but would fail to track when fired because the target would move out of the FOV in the time while the missile was flying off the mounting rail.

 Faced with these dismal results, the US Navy and then US Air Force introduced new training syllabuses that placed much more emphasis on pre-shot manoeuvring, so the launch aircraft would be both behind the target and flying in the same general direction.
 This would maximize the chance that the target would still be visible to the missile after it was launched.
 Unfortunately, such manoeuvring was both time consuming and potentially difficult to arrange, and in combat, there were many situations where a target would cross in front of the fighter in a "snap shot".
 To provide some capability in these situations, autocannons were hastily added to those fighters that lacked them.